skx/foth/part6/README.md

 > ^D
 ```

-Here we've defined a word which takes a number from the stack, compares it with `1` and if equal outputs a star.
+Here we've defined a word which takes a number from the stack, compares it with `1` and if equal outputs a star (and newline).

 You'll see that we've implemented a whole bunch of new primitives, specifically to allow new conditional things: